How to Vote

 When to Vote

-A provincial general election has been called.
-Election day is February 27.
+A Federal Election has been called.
+Election day is Monday, April 28, 2025.